-- 11.F.
+- is degraded or soft, the ball will be replaced, but there is no replay of the prior rally. - 11.F.
 Injury During Rally.
 The rally continues to its conclusion despite an injury to any of the players. - 11.G.Player Equipment Problem.
 A rally will not be stopped if a player loses or breaks a paddle or loses an item, unless the action results in a fault. - 11.H.
 Items on the Court.
 If any item a player is/was wearing or carrying lands on their end of the court, unless the item lands in the non-volley zone as a result of a volley, the ball remains in play even if it hits the item. - 11.1.
 Plane of the Net.
 Crossing the plane of the net prior to striking the ball is a fault.
 After striking the ball, a player or anything the player is/was wearing or carrying may cross the plane of the net.
-The player may not touch any part of the net system, the opponent's court, or the opponent while the ball is still in play. - 11.I.1.
+The player may not touch any part of the net system, the opponent's court, or the opponent while the ball is still live. - 11.I.1.
 Exception: If the ball bounces into a receiving player's court with enough backspin or wind aid to cause it to return to the other side of the net, the receiving player may cross the plane of the net (over, under or around the net post) to hit the ball.
 It is a fault if the receiving player (or anything the receiving player is wearing or carrying) crosses the plane of the net before the ball has first crossed back over the plane of the net to the opponent's side.
 It is a fault if the player touches the net system, the opponent's court, or the opponent while the ball is still in play. - 11.J.
 Distractions.
 Players may not distract an opponent when the opponent is about to play the ball.
-If in the judgment of the referee a distraction has occurred, the referee shall immediately call a fault on the offending team.
+If in the judgment of

-- 11.K.
+- the referee a distraction has occurred, the referee shall immediately call a fault on the offending team. - 11.K.
 Net Posts.
-The net posts (including connected wheels, arms, or other support construction) are positioned out of bounds.
-It is a fault if a player contacts the net post while the ball is in play. - 11.K.1.
-A ball contacting the net, the net cable, or rope between the net posts remains in play.
+The net posts (including connected wheels, arms, net cable, or rope on top of the net post, or other support construction) are positioned out of bounds. - 11.K.1.
+It is a fault if a player contacts the net post while the ball is live. - 11.K.2.
+A ball contacting the net post results in a dead ball and the team that hit the ball loses the rally.